 – Even non-abrasive material can cause subtle damage if scrubbing too harshly, so treat your frames gently

 When cleaning your frames, if you notice that your windows are cloudy or misted up, as if there is condensation between the panes, make sure you contact your local branch of Cloudy2Clear today.
-We can replace just the pane, which means you keep those gleaming white frames.
+We offer double glazed door repairs where we can replace just the pane, which means you keep those gleaming frames.